A disc lock is one of the best motorcycle security devices. They’re cheap, portable and easy to use.

 If ‘money ain’t a thang’ then Abus have got a disc lock for you.
 Those crafty Germans have produced the 8008 which has an RRP just shy of £200 but you can find it online for much cheaper.

 It is a quality bit of kit.
 Featuring a massive 16mm locking bolt made from hardened steel.
-In fact, the whole body is made from hardened steel and the 8008 also features a lock that’s almost impossible to pick and a 120dB alarm which arms when it senses a disc lock but not when it’s being transported.
+In fact, the whole body is made from hardened steel and the 8008 also features a lock that’s almost impossible to pick and a 120dB alarm which arms when it senses a brake disc but not when it’s being transported.

 The alarm is sensitive which has scored it a few negative points from owners but the plus side is that it’s practically impossible to ride off with the 8008 still fitted to your disc due to the sensitivity of the alarm.